≪ Go to our review of Insulated Jackets - Men's

 The trade-off for great wind resistance is relatively poor breathability.
 While this model's lining wicks well, overall it is not a jacket you want to keep on for high energy activity unless it is really cold out.
 We do like to use the Atom AR under a shell in really cold weather, but the Uberlayer would be a better mid-layer choice if you're really pushing hard and have the potential to overheat.
 The Uberlayer breathes really well and is the warmest of the breathable jackets when used as a mid-layer.

 Our lead tester liked the cut of this jacket - with its near continuous shell, it has a clean, sleek look.
 We wore our blue test model around town and the black and gray color options make for a nice, low-key look.
-If you want the warmest jacket that looks great around town, the Atom AR is the way to go, it looks much nicer than the Patagonia DAS.
+If you want the warmest jacket that looks great around town, the Atom AR is the way to go; it looks much nicer than the Patagonia Hyper Puff Hoody, but then again, beauty is in the eye of the beholder.

 This piece is a great mid-layer for truly cold weather.
 It also looks great for cold nights in town.
 Finally, it's also an excellent mountain jacket on its own in clear weather and under a hardshell when snow is falling.
 We used ours ice climbing, alpine climbing, and downhill skiing.